-Teaching Assistants must know the correct method for evacuating the building at lunchtime.
+TAs/MDSAs must know the correct method for evacuating the building at lunchtime.
 This information will be conveyed by the Headteacher who will ensure that there is a lunchtime practice at least annually.

-Teaching Assistants will check the toilets.
+Designated staff will check the toilets (see fire evacuation plan in Staff Handbook).
 The Premises Co-ordinator will arrange for any supplies of gas and/or electricity to be turned off should the need arise.